mesosphere/dcos-kafka-service/README.md

 ## Uninstall

-Uninstalling a cluster is also straightforward.
+Uninstalling a cluster is straightforward.
 Replace `name` with the name of the kafka instance to be uninstalled.

     $ dcos package uninstall --app-id=<name> kafka